HHS/TANF-app/docs/How-We-Work/team-meetings.md

 - **Attendees:** Core team
 - **Facilitator:** Raft PM/Scrum Master
 - **When:** Every other Tuesday 10:00am-12pm EST (combined with Sprint Review, Internal Demo, and Retro)
 - **Format:** Product owner and raft product manager should come prepared with refined priority issues for the team to plan into the sprint.
-TFor better planning, the team will calculate their capacity and point the requested tickets before they pull the work the sprint.
-At the end of the meeting the team should have a clear understanding and feel comfortable about completing the new work and rollover work they commited to.
+For better planning, the team will calculate their capacity and point the requested tickets before they pull the work into the sprint.
+At the end of the meeting the team should have a clear understanding and feel comfortable about completing the new work and rollover work they committed to.

 ### Sprint Demo
 - **Goal:** To showcase the work completed in the sprint and demo new features to other stakeholders.
 The Sprint Demo is a more formal version of the internl demo.
 The issues that are demoed have received product owner’s approval in the internal demo.